Frequently Asked Questions

 Technical Details

-What AI model powers Atlas?
+What AI model powers Voyager?

-Atlas is powered by Anthropic's Claude, using the tool-use API.
+Voyager is powered by Anthropic's Claude, using the tool-use API.
 The agent has access to structured tools for searching flights, hotels, experiences, calculating budgets, and looking up destination information.
 It decides which tools to call and in what order based on your request.

 What is the "tool-use loop"?

 Traditional chatbots generate a single text response.
-Atlas uses an agentic loop: the AI receives your message, decides to call a tool (like searching flights), reads the result, reasons about it, then decides the next action.
+Voyager uses an agentic loop: the AI receives your message, decides to call a tool (like searching flights), reads the result, reasons about it, then decides the next action.
 This loop continues until the agent has enough information to present a complete plan.
 A single turn may involve 3-8 tool calls with reasoning between each one.

 Is there a limit on how many searches the agent can do?